aurvl/Housing-Price-Prediction/Readme.md

 3. **Run the project**

-   * Option 1: Open the Jupyter notebook and execute the cells sequentially:
+   * Option 1: Open the Jupyter notebook and execute the cells sequentially.

    * Option 2: Run the training and evaluation script directly: